The Basics of Setting up a File for Print

 Ensure that you are creating your files in CMYK.
 This gives you more control over how the colour will be produced.

-At Redshift we use Coated Forgra39 as our colour simulation profile.
+At our print hub, we use Coated Forgra39 as our colour simulation profile.
 When creating or checking files we recommend using this colour profile so that you get the CMYK values at which your file will print.
 (See Recommend Colour Settings).

 Correct Number of Pages